AzureSQLDB/ContentSafetyLab/docs/6-extend-knowledge.md

 ## Create a stored procedure

 Can we make a stored procedure that takes in say the authentication key and content we want to send to a set of endpoints?
-Maybe a paremeter that sets the endpoint we want to use?
+Maybe a parameter that sets the endpoint we want to use?

 If we look at the AI Content Safety URLs, they start with "https://contentsafetyatbuild2024.cognitiveservices.azure.com/contentsafety/text:".
 The URL also ends with the API version "?api-version=2024-02-15-preview".
 What is different is what is after text:.
 The 3 options we can use that have a similar payload are analyze, detectJailbreak, and detectProtectedMaterial.